Abuja is widely known as the capital of Nigeria and the Federal Capital Territory (FCT).

 Do drop a comment if you have questions about Abuja phases and development.

-Loved this post?
+JOIN COMMUNITY: Loved this post?
 You'll love our community more.
 Feel free to join our WhatsApp community today and be prepared to discover all of Abuja's best-kept secrets!

 Similar Posts